Does lupus occur in men?

 Lupus can develop in anyone, male or female, of any age, including children, teenagers, and adults.

 While we do not yet fully understand what causes lupus, we do know that having lupus doesn’t diminish a man’s levels of testosterone, ability to perform sexually, or potential to become a father.
-However, there is a connection between impotence or infertility and medications—in particular, cyclophosphamide (Cytoxan®).
+However, certain medications, such as cyclophosphamide (Cytoxan®), can affect sperm counts.
 Before you begin taking any medications, talk with your doctor about how they may affect you.

 The second discovery you may make is that it can be difficult to find information that is specifically for men with lupus.
 This is because the disease is the same—and is treated similarly—in both sexes.